NovaDev0001/DiscordWebhookMessageSender/README.md

-Go to Command Prompt & Type "pip install requests" then go to WebhookMessageSender.py and open it with python you are all set just dont close the command promt windows once the gui appears
+Go to Command Prompt & Type "pip install requests" then go to WebhookMessageSender.py and open it with python you are all set just dont close the command prompt windows once the gui appears